choiseun/NLP-subreddit-predictions/.ipynb_checkpoints/README-checkpoint.md

 For each individual, I would recommend reviewing the sets of words above to understand risk tolerance and the investment type (i.e. stock or crypto) that may be a better fit.

-**Note:** The logistic regression model I used for the predictions provides 690 words with the highest predictive power in determining the classification of a post.
-For practical purposes, I will not list these 690 words.
+**Note:** The logistic regression model I used for the predictions provides hundreds of words with the highest predictive power in determining the classification of a post.
+For practical purposes, I will not list all of these words.

 ---